thin-edge/thin-edge.io/vision.md

 The following list of capabilities should be considered non-final.
 It might be extended in the future.
 -->

-In combination with IoT platforms, thin-edge.io is a foundation for enabling devices with the following capabilities:

-1. Connectivity to the major cloud providers in the IIOT space
-    - for effortless and secure edge device lifecycle management for single and device fleets
-    - for low-touch provisioning of thin edge devices
-    - for local and remote configuration
-    - for local and remote maintenance including remote access (monitoring/troubleshooting)
-    - decommissioning of thin devices (e.g. for security compromised or end of life devices)
-1. "South bound" connectivity to devices via the major protocols in the IIOT industry
-1. On-device data preprocessing
-    1. Analytical (timeseries analysis, ML, etc...)
-    2. Mathematical operations (avg, sum, etc...)
-    3. Logical operations
-1. On-device data generation (e.g. generating of events)
-1. Device management functionality
-    1. OS updates
-    1. Package updates
-    1. Configuration updates (Of both the thin-edge.io deployment as well as other software)
-    1. Firmware updates for "south bound"/child devices
-1. Device interaction
-    1. File upload/download
-    1. Filesystem listings
-    1. General system informations
-1. Persist data as given by components in different databases (e.g. PostgreSQL, Sqlite, MongoDB, Redis, Memcached, ...)
-1. Documentation of each component and their configuration
-    - This includes information on how to configure each configurable aspect of the component and its valid states
-    - This also includes all message types that the framework knows about
-    - Users with custom thin-edge.io deployments must be able to generate such a documentation themselves
+We believe that device enablement for the major cloud providers in the IIoT space should not only be easy and secure but also easily extensible for various IoT services to allow a best-of-breed combination of IoT capabilities from multiple platforms/services.

+Therefore thin-edge.io focused on providing:

+- An out-of-the-box integration with IoT and cloud platforms as well as an extensible connectivity framework to create additional cloud/IIoT platform connectors with state-of-the-art security.
+A comprehensive set of vendor-agnostic device management capabilities that can be easily extended and integrated with various IoT and device management platforms.
+Here our focus is to enable the complete edge device lifecycle management functionalities in typical IIoT applications such as: o   low-touch provisioning of thin edge devices and its child/downstream devices o   Local and remote configuration of the device and its services o   Remote access for device monitoring and troubleshooting o   Decommissioning of thin devices (e.g. for security compromised or end-of-life devices) o   Local and over-the-air software/package/file and firmware management including OS updates, configuration updates (of both the thin-edge.io deployment as well as other software) as well as firmware updates for "southbound"/child devices
+An foundation for easy integration of existing "South bound" connectivity software and drivers to support major protocols in the IIoT industry.
+The intention of this is to primarily enable existing protocol libraries to be easily integrated with other thin-edge.io components and the overarching cloud/IIoT platform.
+A simplified, IoT-centric domain and messaging model, allowing a vendor-agnostic representation of devices  and telemetry coming from sensors, actors and machine assets with language-agnostic integration mechanisms to persist data in local databases or to allow pre-processing and data filtering provided by other services on the device.

 ## Closing words